internetarchive/fatcat/guide/src/workflow.md

 A [style guide](./style_guide.md) and discussion forum are intended to be be hosted as separate stand-alone services for editors to propose projects and debate process or scope changes.
-These services should have unified accounts and logins (oauth?) for consistent account IDs across all services.
+These services should have unified accounts and logins (OAuth?) for consistent account IDs across all services.